CoalTrain1618/MP_3_Xpenso/README.md

 #### Database Security

 - Sensitive information such as the database URL and secret key are stored in an `env.py` file, keeping them out of version control and reducing the risk of unauthorised access.
 This was set up prior to the initial commit to GitHub.
-- CSRF (Cross-Site Request Forgery) protection is enabled on all forms to further safeguard user data.## Security Measures
+- CSRF (Cross-Site Request Forgery) protection is enabled on all forms to further safeguard user data.

 [Back to top](#contents)